 Why do we need a new plan?

-- Things have changed: Since the last update in 2003, our transportation system has drastically changed. projects have been built and policy priorities are different.
+Since the last update in 2003, our transportation system has drastically changed.
+Projects have been built and policy priorities are different.

-- New mobility options: Planning for opportunities like bike share, e-bikes, cargo bikes, and other advancements were not included in the last plan.
+Planning for opportunities like bike share, e-bikes, cargo bikes and other advancements were not included in the last plan.
 To increase accessibility and safety in Clackamas County, emerging technologies could be integrated into our multi-modal transportation system.

 - Tech Memo 1: Health Equity Framework (October 2022)